 - 2 CFR 200.458 (General Provisions: Pre-Award Costs)

 - Specific agency guidelines

-Cost Allowable Unallowable Professional services when costs are resonable and necessary to prject objectives X Speaker fees X Honoraria X Lump sum payments without a rate justification X
+Cost Allowable Unallowable Professional services when costs are reasonable and necessary to prject objectives X Speaker fees X Honoraria X Lump sum payments without a rate justification X

 - 2 CFR 200.459 (General Provisions: Professional Service Costs)